nicholashibberd/bouncing-vim/README.md

 ### Read and write options

-* As version control is effectively ubiquitary, the following are disabled
+* As version control is effectively ubiquitous, the following are disabled
   - backup files
   - swap files
   - persistent undo